Heydar Aliyev Order

-Heydar Aliyev Order ("Heydər Əliyev" ordeni) is the supreme order of Azerbaijan.
-The order was ratified by legislation of Azerbaijan Republic by the Decree No. 896-IIQ on 22 April 2005.
-The Heydar Aliyev Order is given to the citizens of the Republic of Azerbaijan for special contributions to the prosperity, greatness and glory of Azerbaijan; for courage and bravery displayed in defense of the Motherland and state interests of the Azerbaijan Republic.
+The Heydar Aliyev Order ("Heydər Əliyev" ordeni) is the highest state award of the Republic of Azerbaijan.
+The order was ratified by legislation of the Azerbaijan Republic by Decree No. 896-IIQ on 22 April 2005.
+It is named after former president Heydar Aliyev.

+The order is given to the citizens of the Republic of Azerbaijan for special contributions to the prosperity, greatness, and glory of Azerbaijan and for courage and bravery displayed in defense of the Motherland and state interests of the Azerbaijan Republic.
 The Order is given to the President of Azerbaijan according to status.

 Foreign nationals

-“Heydar Aliyev” Order is given to foreign nationals for the following services:
+The Heydar Aliyev Order is given to foreign nationals for the following services: